-- Feel safe and comfortable, especially if you have an aversion to sexual touch, as this will be the key to learning to enjoy sex again.
-Don’t do anything that makes you uncomfortable, but rather, work at a pace that feels comfortable to you.
-You must retrain your body and nervous system to have positive connotations with sex and allow these positive responses to replace the fearful, negative ones.
+- Feel safe and comfortable.
+If you have an aversion to sexual touch take time to heal as this will be the key to learning to enjoy sex again.
+Don’t do anything that makes you uncomfortable.
+But rather, work at a pace that feels comfortable to you.
+You must retrain your body and nervous system to have positive connections to sex.
+Over time these positive responses to replace the fearful, negative ones.

 - Also seek help.
-Supporting a partner through this issue can also be challenging for you.
+Supporting a partner through abuse can be challenging for you.